Siege of Fort Mackinac: Aftermath

-The island's inhabitants were made to swear an oath of allegiance to the United Kingdom or leave within a month.
-Most took the oath.
+The island's inhabitants were given a choice to swear an oath of allegiance to the United Kingdom or leave within a month; most took the oath.
 Roberts arrested three deserters from the British Army and twenty alleged British citizens.
 There was no looting, although Roberts expropriated the goods in the United States storehouses and a government trading post and purchased several bullocks to feed the Natives.
 The British abandoned their own fort at St. Joseph Island and concentrated their forces at Mackinac Island.

 Of the Natives present, the Ottawa contingent had apparently remained aloof from the others.
 They and most of the Chippewas later dispersed.
 At least some of the "Western Indians" (those recruited from Wisconsin and other territories to the west) proceeded south to join the warriors with Tecumseh at Fort Amherstburg.
 The mere threat of their arrival prompted the American Brigadier General Hull to abandon his invasion of Canadian territory and retreat to Detroit on 3 August.
 The news of the loss of Mackinac also prompted several Native communities such as the Wyandots near Detroit, who had been friendly to the Americans or neutral, to rally to the British cause.
 Their hostility influenced the U.S. surrender at the Siege of Detroit shortly afterwards.
 Lieutenant Hanks was killed by a cannon shot at Detroit shortly before the surrender, while awaiting a court martial for cowardice.

 British control of Fort Mackinac and northern Michigan was not seriously challenged until 1814 when a large American force was dispatched to retake control of the area.
 However, the American force was defeated in the Battle of Mackinac Island and the Engagements on Lake Huron.